errcricket/Assembly_Pipeline/README.md

 * Run pipeline: sh run_assembly.sh

 ##Additional Notes
 * Example File Names (Illumina PE): B055_S5_R1.fastq.gz, B055_S5_R2.fastq.gz.
-This script operates with the assumption that the files are named in this format (up to 5 characters for strain name (e.g., B055, B0267), as these first 5 characters will make up the base name).
+This script operates with the assumption that the files are named in this format.
+The base (e.g., B055, B0267), will be used to create directories, and is the prefix for all subsequently named output files.
+As it is set now, the max number of base characters is 5, but this can be changed in the script.
 * The name of the reference file(s) will need to be changed in the run_assembly.sh script to reflect the employed reference genbank files.

+##Flow
+If n number of Illumina PE files are placed in the data sub-directory...
+* A sub directory named after the base is created.
+Each sub-directory will have the following structure:

+* base
+	* fastqc_reports
+	* trimmed_data
+	* spades
+	* fastqc_corrected_reports
+	* bwa_indices
+	* pilon
+	* mauve_alignment